 We’ve blogged thus far on six formative assessment ideas that can be used at virtually no cost in your classroom to engage your entire class while providing you valuable information on student understanding and comprehension.
 This feedback is critical for you to be able to adjust your lesson strategy to improve student learning for the entire class.

 So far, our blogs have touched on the following formative assessment ideas:

 6. Two Stars and a Wish

-When the charts have been with each group they can be reviewed as a class and used by the students to write essays that note relationships, make comparisons, or summarize the information.
-Teachers can walk the classroom while the charts are being completed and note engagement levels for student understanding, which can be used to adapt instruction accordingly.
+When the charts have been viewed by each group, they can be reviewed as a class and used by the students to write essays that note relationships, make comparisons, or summarize information.
+Be sure to walk the classroom while the charts are being completed and note engagement levels for student understanding, which can be used to adapt instruction accordingly.